Okay, so we know that there are all kinds of coin collectors in the world — and that they all collect different types of coins.

 - the 2002 Indiana State quarter bearing the image of an Indy race car

 Bird fans rejoice with the image of any U.S. coin with the image of the bald eagle.
+Canada’s 1967 centennial dollar with an image of a flying goose and the mid-20th century English farthings (with an image of a wren) are 2 other coins the topical coin collector would go after.

 And the list of possible subjects goes on.

-Topical coin collectors can easily make their own rules and, often, have to travel outside of the United States to find coins that match their subject interest.
+Topical coin collectors can easily make their own rules and, often, have to travel outside of the United States to find coins that match their subject of interest.

 While this may sound challenging, many coin dealers sell foreign coins.
 Therefore, it makes it easy for topical coin collectors to find the coins they want for their collections.